Real People Stories – Adeline

 Understanding

-I wasn’t sexually active for over 3 years, and guidelines were a little different, so they didn’t conduct a HPV test initially.
+I wasn’t sexually active for over 3 years, and guidelines were a little different, so they didn’t conduct an HPV test initially.
 Whether it was active at that point, I’ll never know.
-It’s worth noting that while having HPV is significant, what matters most is how long it remains active rather than how long we’ve had it.
+It’s worth noting that while having it is significant, what matters most is how long it remains active rather than how long we’ve had it.
 Most individuals acquire cervical infections within the first years of their sexual debut (often in their teens).
-Still, healthcare providers may not detect many infections until years to decades later when individuals become eligible for pap testing.
+Still, healthcare providers may not detect many infections until years to decades later when individuals become eligible for pap screens.

 Interpreting Pap Results